2026 Summer Research Opportunities with the Bill Lane Center for the American West: Organized Projects

 The Bill Lane Center for the American West offers on-campus research opportunities for Stanford undergraduates to work with faculty on projects engaged with issues related to Western land and life in the United States, Canada, and Mexico.
 The Center's vision of the West extends from San Francisco Bay to the 100th meridian, from Western Canada to all of Mexico and outward to the Pacific world.
 The Center supports research, teaching and reporting about Western land and life through three broad areas: 1) history, arts, and culture; 2) energy and environment; and 3) Western governance and policy.

 The Center’s Research Program supports undergraduate students to undertake original research with faculty, working full-time for 35+ hours per week for 10 consecutive weeks during Summer 2026.
 Students meet regularly with their mentor(s) to discuss research goals and plans.
 The Center also organizes regular gatherings among its summer research students to foster community.
 Summer research students present their results during the Bill Lane Center’s seminar series on the American West during fall quarter.
+To learn more about the kinds of research students have undertaken in the past, this article provides an overview of student research last summer.

 Bill Lane Center Organized Research Projects for 2026